‘Mere village’ or rural city? Medieval and Tudor Chichester

 Ian Friel has a BA (Hons) in History from the University of Lancaster, an MA in English Local History from the University of Leicester and a PhD in medieval maritime and technological history from the University of Keele.
 Ian has worked for 30 years in the museum world.
 He was elected a Fellow of the Society of Antiquaries (FSA) of London in 2000.
 He became a freelance writer, historian and museum consultant in 2007.
 His work since then has included both museum and media consultancy work.
 He also give talks and leads guided walks, as well as writing both fiction and history.

-You will need to able to travel to Chichester where you will the spend the afternoon.
-It is advisable to bring outdoor clothing for this half of the day.
+You will need to able to travel to Chichester where you will spend the afternoon.
+There is parking available in the city, you will need to pay for this on the day.
+It is advisable to bring a water bottle and wear weather appropriate clothing as you will spend the afternoon outside.

 Fee and refreshments